 When CA is configured, the UE only has one RRC connection with the network.
 At RRC connection establishment/re-establishment/handover, one serving cell provides the NAS mobility information, and at RRC connection re-establishment/handover, one serving cell provides the security input.
 This cell is referred to as the Primary Cell (PCell).
 Depending on UE capabilities, Secondary Cells (SCells) can be configured to form together with the PCell a set of serving cells.
 The configured set of serving cells for a UE therefore always consists of one PCell and one or more SCells.

 The reconfiguration, addition and removal of SCells can be performed by RRC.
 At intra-NR handover and during connection resume from RRC_INACTIVE, the network can also add, remove, keep, or reconfigure SCells for usage with the target PCell.
 When adding a new SCell, dedicated RRC signalling is used for sending all required system information of the SCell i.e. while in connected mode, UEs need not acquire broadcast system information directly from the SCells.

+When a PUCCH SCell is configured, RRC configures the mapping of each serving cell to Primary PUCCH group or Secondary PUCCH group for HARQ feedback, i.e., for each SCell whether the PCell or the PUCCH SCell is used for the transmission of ACK/NAKs.
+For CSI reporting, if UE supports it can be configured to report the CSI report of a SCell belonging to secondary/primary PUCCH group by PUSCH or PUCCH of active serving cells belonging to primary/secondary PUCCH group.

 -----------------Next Change----------------------------------------------------------------------------------------------------------